Securing a web application

 Use the include element to add the basic user registry configuration to your Liberty configuration.
 Open Liberty includes configuration information from the specified XML file in its configuration.

 The server.xml configuration file contains the security configuration of the Liberty under the application-bnd element.
 Use the security-role and group elements to map the groups in the userRegistry.xml file to the appropriate user roles supported by the application for proper user authorization.
 The Manager and TeamLead groups are mapped to the admin role while the Employee group is mapped to the user role.
+To learn more about configuration for the security-role element, see the Application documentation.

 Running the application